MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 ### Generate a directed graph for file inclusions

-With the previous analyzer we can have inclusion relationships between files, can't we?
-This time I won't add any code, but a couple of screenshots of the inclusion graph:
+With the previous analyzer we could also get the inclusion relationships between files, can't we?
+This time I won't add any code, but a couple of screenshots of the inclusion graph (`.dgml` format):

 ![Default Unreal Engine 4 FPS project inclusion graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/ue4project-inclusion-graph.png "Default Unreal Engine 4 FPS project inclusion graph"){: .align-center}

 Yeah, no joke.
 That's what I can see in a laptop resolution without zooming in!
-Let's zoom into something, shall we?
+Let's zoom a bit into something, shall we?

 ![Default Unreal Engine 4 FPS project inclusion graph, only slowest file to include and related]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/ue4project-inclusion-graph-slowest-file-to-include.png "Default Unreal Engine 4 FPS project inclusion graph, only slowest file to include and related"){: .align-center}

 This is the sub-graph with the slowest file to compile, with both files that include it and files it includes.
-To cut the graph down I installed Visual Studio's DgmlPowerTools extension, selected `DefaultFPSCppProjectCharacter.h` node and clicked the `Butterfly` option.
+To cut the graph down I installed Visual Studio's `DgmlPowerTools` extension, `Ctrl+F` with `DefaultFPSCppProjectCharacter.h` to select the node and clicked the `Butterfly` option.

 ## Generate a flame graph

 There are other useful metrics to get, like how long do functions take to compile (careful, SDK reports their names mangled!), how many files get included on each `.h` file or whether files compile in parallel at all.
+I'm sure you can come up with more!
+But this time, we want to visualize the build.

-Before we do that, we have to go back to vcperf.
+First of all, we have to go back to vcperf.
 When it analyzes a trace, it generates extra data to view within Windows Performance Analyzer (WPA).
-However, although it gives very useful insights, I find myself being slow while exploring the timelines.
+However, although it gives very useful insights, I find myself a bit clumsy while exploring it.
 Please refer to [vcperf on GitHub](https://github.com/microsoft/vcperf){:target="_blank"} to get a glimpse of how it looks.

 Over a year ago, [@aras_p](https://twitter.com/aras_p) wrote this [blog post](https://aras-p.info/blog/2019/01/16/time-trace-timeline-flame-chart-profiler-for-Clang/) on how to get a flame graph out of Clang's compilations.
-That's what led me to building [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"} in the first place.
+That's what led me to building [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"} in the first place, in fact.
 So, why don't we try to get this kind of trace from the SDK data?

-We'd have to create a new analyzer to feed into the SDK that records all hierarchies and sets useful names for each entry in the graph (each entry) will represent an activity).
+We'd have to create a new analyzer to feed into the SDK that records all hierarchies and sets useful names for each entry in the graph.
 This means taking file paths from `FrontEndFile`, function names from `Function` and the like.
+Be careful, though, as reported events live in the stack and will get out of scope if you want to keep pointers to them!

-Let's take a look!
+Let's take a look at the raw result!

 ![Default Unreal Engine 4 FPS project flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/ue4project-flame-graph-raw-process-thread.png "Default Unreal Engine 4 FPS project flame graph"){: .align-center}

-Well, not specially readable, isn't it?
+Well, not specially readable either, isn't it?
 To the left of the image we can see `ProcessId` and `ThreadId` as reported by the SDK.
-We could even list the `ProcessIndex` somewhere if we wanted to.
 It's a pity we have to scroll back and forth, trying to know which entry matches which parent.
 What's compiling in parallel?
+It's as clumsy as using WPA.

 But, can we do any better?

 ### Packing parent-children together

-Let's try to keep child entries as close as possible to their parents, being careful to leave the necessary space to fit those children when we have entries running in parallel.
+Let's try to keep child entries as close as possible to their parents, being careful to leave the necessary space to fit them when we have entries running in parallel.

 With a bit of work, we get this version: